Prison Farm (film)

-Prison Farm is a 1938 American crime film directed by Louis King, and written by Eddie Welch, Robert Yost and Stuart Anthony.
-It stars Shirley Ross, Lloyd Nolan, John Howard, J. Carrol Naish, Porter Hall, Esther Dale and May Boley.
-It was William Holden’s film debut.
+Prison Farm is a 1938 American crime film directed by Louis King, and written by Eddie Welch, Robert Yost, and Stuart Anthony.
+It stars Shirley Ross, Lloyd Nolan, John Howard, J. Carrol Naish, Porter Hall, Esther Dale, May Boley, and William Holden in his film debut.
 The film was released on June 17, 1938.

 Plot

 Jean Forest gets in a relationship with criminal Larry Harrison, even though she is advised not to, he wants to elope to Canada and Jean gives up her job to go with him.
 On the way they are arrested for a small crime and Harrison pleads guilty in hope of going to a local farm prison, but it turns out to be a brutal penal colony.